OCA/sale-workflow/sale_invoice_blocking/README.rst

 To use this module, you need to:

 #.
 Create a new sale order and provide a 'Blocking for invoicing'.
 #.
-Button "Create Invoice" is invisible if an invoicing blocking reason is set on the sale order
+When you try to create Regular Invoice if an invoicing blocking reason is set on the sale order.
+It will show blocking reasons.

 Bug Tracker
 ===========